kfmatovic716/DRIVER-COUPONS---Practical-Application-1/README.md

 4. Bar
 5. More expensive restaurants ($20-$50)

-In this analysis, I've explored acceptance rates of Coffee Houses and Bar coupons.
+In this analysis, acceptance rates of Coffee Houses and Bar coupons were explored.
 Coffee Houses coupons is the most frequently distributed driver coupon, approximatelt 32% of the total coupons and Bar coupons are second to the lowest less frequently distributed coupon, approximately 18% of the total coupons distributed.

 Key Findings on the acceptance of Bar Coupons: